h-shahzaib/Deferred/README.md

 ⚠ **Note:** This library is intended for educational and demonstration purposes only.
-While it functions as expected, it still requires further refinement for real-world scenarios, particularly in terms of usability.
-Ideally, its API should be as intuitive as libraries like **Entity Framework Plus**.
+While it works as expected, it still requires further refinement for real-world use, especially in terms of usability.

+Ideally, the API should be as intuitive as libraries like **Entity Framework Plus**.
+However, achieving this level of simplicity required careful consideration regarding thread safety.
+The current implementation is fully thread-safe, even when the same `DeferredContext` is accessed across multiple threads—though this may still depend on the specific use case.

 ## **Overview**